Haimanot1989/complete-intro-to-ract-v5/README.md

 * Component in react is something that returns a markup
 * Power of react is that it has `composability model` - we can put components inside components
 * To-way data binding is not free in react, it has to be setup
+* All hooks can not be utilized with control flow statements, because the order they are called in matters